 It has long been debated whether Norton's work in Congress was independent of Hague or she was there to do his bidding.
 Throughout her career, Norton denied interference from Hague and the supposition that she was in daily contact with him.
 She claimed that, as a new member of Congress, she once asked Hague how to vote on an issue.
 He responded, "You're on the spot.
 If I didn't think you had brains, I wouldn't have sent you."
 (Norton Ms.) To the end of her career, Norton was loyal to Hague, whom she called her "political foster father," and to the Democratic Party.
 In many instances, Norton's legislative agenda for her constituents transcended those of Hague, and her legislative successes benefited Hague's constituents.

 In 1951, Norton retired from the House of Representatives at age seventy-five.
 It closely marked the end of the Hague regime in Hudson County.
 Norton sold her residence at 90 Reservoir Avenue in 1926.
 Upon her retirement, she moved from 2400 Hudson (now Kennedy) Boulevard to Greenwich, Connecticut, where she died at age eighty-four on August 2, 1959.

-In 1996, Hudson County Community College dedicated one of its conference rooms to Norton.
-To celebrate Women's History Month in March 2001, an official portrait of Norton was hung in the office of House of Representative Minority Leader Nancy Pelosi.
+In 1996, Hudson County Community College at Pathside (now intended for the Pompidou Centre at Journal Square) dedicated one of its conference rooms to Mary Norton.
+To celebrate Women's History Month in March 2004, an official portrait of Norton was hung in the office of House of Representative Minority Leader Nancy Pelosi.
 The Mary Norton Manor, a 45-unit workforce housing project at 23-25 Duncan Avenue, is named for the long-time congresswoman from Jersey City.

 Choen, Robert.
 "Jersey's ' Fighting Mary' Reclaims Place of Honor."
 Star-Ledger 19 March 2004.